-This is a question that’s been asked time and time again, and continues to be asked today.
-The technique of constructing the pyramids is invariably the subject of many heated discussions among Egyptologists.
+This is a question that’s been asked time and time again and continues to be asked today.
+The technique of constructing the pyramids is invariably the subject of many heated discussions among Egyptologists (we don’t shy away from discussing that during the luxury Egypt vacations that we organize here at Inside Egypt).
 None of the records from the times of the Old Kingdom reveal the secrets from the builders of that time.
 One of the first sources of information about this topic dates back to antiquity, but also much later in Greece.
 Should we believe it?

 The Cheops/Khufu Pyramid, also known as the Great Pyramid, consists of huge blocks of stone, with a total weight of over 6 million tons.
 The amazing structure was originally 147 meters high.
 It was created almost 4,600 years ago and was the greatest work of man throughout the millennia.
 It was not until the 14th century that a taller Gothic cathedral was erected in England.